-"Similar Security" means a reference bond or reference bonds issued by the German Federal Government having an actual or interpolated maturity comparable with the remaining term of the Bonds that would be used, at the time of financial practice, in pricing new issues of corporate debt securities of comparable maturity to the remaining term of the Bonds.
+"Similar Security" means a reference bond or reference bonds issued by the United States Government having an actual or interpolated maturity comparable with the remaining term of the Bonds that would be used, at the time of financial practice, in pricing new issues of corporate debt securities of comparable maturity to the remaining term of the Bonds.

-- (e) Notice of redemption and drawings: All Bonds in respect of which any notice of redemption is given under this Condition shall be redeemed on the date specified in such notice in accordance with this Condition.
-In the case of a partial redemption the notice shall also contain the serial numbers of the Bonds to be redeemed, which shall have been drawn in such place and in such manner as may be fair and reasonable in the circumstances, taking account of prevailing market practices, subject to compliance with any applicable laws and stock exchange or other relevant authority requirements. - (f) Purchase: The Issuer and its Subsidiaries may at any time purchase Bonds in the open market or otherwise at any price (provided that all unmatured Coupons relating thereto are attached thereto or surrendered therewith).
-The Bonds so purchased may be resold but, while held by or on behalf of the Issuer or any such Subsidiary, shall not entitle the holder to vote at any meetings of the Bondholders and shall not be deemed to be outstanding for the purposes of calculating quorums at meetings of the Bondholders or for the purposes of Condition 11(a). - (g) Cancellation: Bonds redeemed or purchased for cancellation purposes will be cancelled.
-Bonds so cancelled may not be re-issued or re-sold.
+- (f) Notice of redemption and drawings: All Bonds in respect of which any notice of redemption is given under this Condition shall be redeemed on the date specified in such notice in accordance with this Condition.
+In the case of a partial redemption the notice shall also contain the serial numbers of the Bonds to be redeemed, which shall have been drawn in such place and in such manner as may be fair and reasonable in the circumstances, taking account of prevailing market practices, subject to compliance with any applicable laws and stock exchange or other relevant authority requirements. - (g) Purchase: The Issuer and its Subsidiaries may at any time purchase Bonds in the open market or otherwise at any price (provided that all unmatured Coupons relating thereto are attached thereto or surrendered therewith).
+The Bonds so purchased may be resold but, while held by or on behalf of the Issuer or any such Subsidiary, shall not entitle the holder to vote at any meetings of the Bondholders and shall not be deemed to be outstanding for the purposes of calculating quorums at meetings of the Bondholders or for the purposes of Condition 11(a). - (h) Cancellation: All Bonds so redeemed or purchased in accordance with Condition 5 and any unmatured Coupons attached to or surrendered with them, other than any Bonds or Coupons purchased in the ordinary course of a business of dealing in Bonds, will be cancelled and may not be re-issued or resold.
+The obligations of the Issuer in respect of any such Bonds shall be discharged.